Lessons in School

 Single lessons are 50 minutes long.
 Occasionally students may have a double lesson to enable longer pieces to be undertaken, for example, to replicate examination conditions.
 Students should always have the exercise book, appropriate stationery, a calculator and a reading book.

-There are 6 lessons on Wednesday and Friday; there is an additional lesson – enrichment – on Monday, Tuesday and Wednesday.
+There are 6 lessons on Wednesday and Friday; there is an additional lesson – enrichment – on Monday (tutor time), Tuesday (Y10-11) and Thursday (Y7-9).
 These sessions provide opportunities for students to meet with the tutor and experience different aspects to the curriculum from regular lessons.

 End of term progress reports will chart current performance and for GCSE a working towards grade.
-Currently English and mathematics are graded 9-1 in Years 9-11 and others use the A*-G format and will graduate to numbers.
-Most Year 9-10 students will experience number grades in line with the new GCSE specifications.
+Subjects are graded 9-1 in Years 9-11.

-At Key Stage 3, students will be awarded N (novice), A (apprentice), P (professional) or M (master) for performance.
+At Key Stage 3, in Years 7-8, students will be awarded N (novice), A (apprentice), P (professional) or M (master) for performance.
 These will be graduated by sub performance of minus (-), equals (=) or plus (+).

 Students are expected to complete one piece weekly.
 This may be research, learning information, problem solving, reading, preparation for tasks in class or writing.
 This will be listed in planners and on the pool drive where there is a facility for the following: